 Ebola has made a resurgence in the Democratic Republic of Congo.
 A well prepared local OpenStreetMap community has been working with the Congolese Ministry of Public Health, local aid organizations as well as Missing Maps partners such as Médecins Sans Frontières (MSF) to coordinate the mapping effort.
 HOT is supporting this locally led response to help with mapping and validation as well as communications and coordination between stakeholders.

-As of June 10, ~800 mappers have added over 200,000 buildings and thousands of kilometers of roads and waterways to the map in support of relief efforts led by organisations including MSF.
+From May 8 until July 2, ~850 mappers added over 250,000 buildings and thousands of kilometers of roads and waterways to the map in support of relief efforts led by organisations including MSF.

 Data made available via HDX (generated by the HOT Export Tool) https://data.humdata.org/group/cod?organization=hot#dataset-filter-start